xebialabs/overthere/README.md

         	Do you want to replace the SSL settings for site 1 (Y/N)?Y The self signed certificate was successfully assigned to site 1.

-	a.
-Open a PowerShell window and enter the command below to find the thumbprint for the certificate for the remote host:
+	1. Open a PowerShell window and enter the command below to find the thumbprint for the certificate for the remote host:

 			PS C:\Windows\system32> Get-childItem cert:\LocalMachine\Root\ | Select-String -pattern HOSTNAME